TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 Relative imports use leading dots.
 A single leading dot indicates a relative import, starting with the current package.
-Two or more leading dots indicate a relative import to the parent(s) of the current package, one level per dot after the first.
+Two or more leading dots indicate a relative agiza to the parent(s) of the current package, one level per dot after the first.
 For example, given the following package layout::

     package/